EmblaTech/spring-boot-rest/README.md

     {"exception":"asia.embla.exception.ItemNotFoundException","message":"The user does not exists"}

 ### 3. Update user
-In the same way a user can be updated
+An already existing user's information can be updated  using below command.

     $ curl -X PUT --header "Content-Type:application/json" --header 'Accept: application/json' -d '{ "id" : 1, "name": "Robert", "age": 100 }' 'http://localhost:8090/users/'

-If update does not contain any validation or any others, then user will get updated and you will get following message.
+If update command does not contain any validation or any other errors, then user details will get updated and you will get following message.

     {"code":0,"message":"User Robert has been updated successfully"}